 The Matrix handle is also made from a hard, rubber material but it is a bit softer.
 The handle does not have an angle and is a straight bar with some additional width for larger users.
 Having the ability to grip wider may be nice for some people but I don’t think it’s used much and I’m not sure it would be great hand placement for larger users.

 One downside of the handle is the rope loop that attaches the handle to the pull mechanism.
 The issue is the rope can slide to the right or left, which then makes the pull uneven from one side compared to the other.
 It’s just a bit awkward to have to slide the rope back to the center.

 Overall, the handles are fairly similar and if need be, you can always pick a pair of rowing gloves.

-The footrests are both vert similar with easy adjustment and quick release straps.
+The footrests are both very similar with easy adjustment and quick-release straps.
 Both types of footrests are comfortable and can be used with or without shoes.

 The major difference is actually the width.